SimerpreetKaurReact/codeSandbox/README.md

 once bundling is completed we will dipatch BUNDLE_COMPLETE which we will have all the code coming out of the bundle or any errors based on this update the data and the result back to the codecell component

+# cumulative code execution

+communication between different code cell, ie variables, functions declared in one can be reused in another Adding joining step: which takes the incoming code and join it with all previous code cells